 High Insider ownership.
 After viewing insider holdings on SEDI, I came to the conclusion that the insider part of the puzzle was neutral for a number of reasons:

 - Directors and Officers do own shares, but not a large amount.
-Specifically Greg McGillis (CTO – 555,891 shares or ~ 2%) & Angela Schulz (CFO – 374,473 shares or 1.3%) hold shares.
-Alan Pyke (CEO) was hired as of February 23 2018, so he obviously held no shares at the time I made my first purchases.
+Specifically Greg McGillis (CTO – 555,891 shares or ~ 2%) & Angela Schultz (CFO – 374,473 shares or 1.3%) hold shares.
+Alvin Pyke (CEO) was hired as of February 23 2018, so he obviously held no shares at the time I made my first purchases.

 - Other significant individual shareholders on SEDI hold approximately 5.4 MM shares collectively, or about 19%.
 These are either shareholders that are identified on SEDI as directors, but are not identified as such on the Titan website, or persons who still hold shares but are flagged on SEDI as someone who has “Ceased to be Insider”.